PatrickEMcLean/workingpico/content/2013/spokenword.md

 /*
 Author: Patrick
 Date: 2013-06-12
-Title
+Title: Short Form Spoken Word
 */

-# Short Form Spoken Word

 To get back in the habit of recording and editing, I wrote and recorded some very short form spoken word pieces.
 Emerson said,